Universal Translation Services

 Ora et Labora

-This Latin term by St. Benedict’s famous saying, means, Pray and work.
+According to St. Benedict’s famous saying, this Latin term means, Pray and work.
 It emphasizes that prayer should be united with activity; when we combine our efforts, they are multiplied.
 Most often, ora et labora is said about monasticism; prayer (oratio) helps one perfect their work (labor).

 Crux Ave